 This bathroom lacks a shower.

-What could you need while you take a shower in Italian?
-You need sapone, soap, bagnoschiuma, body wash or sciampo, shampoo.
+What do you need to take a shower in Italian?
+You need sapone, soap, bagnoschiuma, body wash or sciampo/shampoo, shampoo.
 Maybe you prefer baths.
 In that case, you can even let a few paperelle di gomma, rubber ducks, float on the surface of the water!

 Questo bagnoschiuma ha un ottimo profumo.

 This body wash smells great.

 To take a shower in Italian – Examples